LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 This directory holds sub-directories for registries, packs, and archives.
 These sub-directories are automatically created when loading the `packs` tool if they don't exist .
-Users shouldn't manually modify the contents of these directories.
+Users should not manually modify the contents of these directories.
 Multiple and independent registry/pack setups are possible using _virtual environments_ as explained next.